jdmsharpe/discord-openai-bot/README.md

 #### Required Permissions
 - **Bot Permissions Integer:** `397821737984`
-- **Intents:** Ensure the bot has access to read messages and message history (see the provided images in the original README for guidance).
+- **Intents:** Ensure the bot has access to read messages and message history.

 ### Build and Run with Docker (Recommended)
 #### Build and run the image locally